FairwindsOps/ansible-get-vpc-facts/README.md

   scm: git
 ```

 * Note: Ansible requires that variables contain only letters, numbers and underscores.
-Because of this, `-` and `.` are converted to `_` in subnets or security groups names.
+Because of this, `-`, `.`, and ` ` are converted to `_` in subnets and security groups names.

 ```